Pomax/BezierInfo-2/components/sections/bsplines/content.en-GB.md

 That is, we compute d(3,3) as a mixture of d(2,3) and d(2,2): d(3,3) = a(3,3) x d(2,3) + (1-a(3,3)) x d(2,2)... and we simply keep expanding our triangle until we reach the terminating function parameters.
 Done deal!

-One thing we need to keep in mind is that we're working with a spline that is contrained by its control points, so even though the `d(..., k)` values are zero or one at the lowest level, they are really "zero or one, times their respective control point", so in the next section you'll see the algorithm for running through the computation in a way that starts with a copy of the control point vector and then works its way up to that single point: that's pretty essential!
+One thing we need to keep in mind is that we're working with a spline that is constrained by its control points, so even though the `d(..., k)` values are zero or one at the lowest level, they are really "zero or one, times their respective control point", so in the next section you'll see the algorithm for running through the computation in a way that starts with a copy of the control point vector and then works its way up to that single point: that's pretty essential!

 If we run this computation "down", starting at d(3,3), then without special code in place we would be computing quite a few terms multiple times at each step.
-On the other hand, we can also start with that last "column", we can generate the terminating d() values first, then compute the a() constants, perform our multiplcations, generate the previous step's d() values, compute their a() constants, do the multiplications, etc. until we end up all the way back at the top.
+On the other hand, we can also start with that last "column", we can generate the terminating d() values first, then compute the a() constants, perform our multiplications, generate the previous step's d() values, compute their a() constants, do the multiplications, etc. until we end up all the way back at the top.
 If we run our computation this way, we don't need any explicit caching, we can just "recycle" the list of numbers we start with and simply update them as we move up the triangle.
 So, let's implement that!

 ## Cool, cool... but I don't know what to do with that information